OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Avatolika.md

 Avatolika, nestled along the eastern edge of [[Lake Serenith]], is a modest kingdom heavily reliant on lake-based industries such as fishing and trade.
 Its eastern borders are less defined, gradually transitioning into the [[North Road Barrens]], a sparsely populated and rugged area.

-Recently, Avatolika’s already strained economy has been further tested by escalating tensions with its western neighbor, [[Vesae]].
+Recently, Avatolika’s already strained economy has been further tested by escalating tensions with its western neighbor, [[Vasae]].
 At the heart of the conflict lies a contentious territorial dispute over [[Star Fall Island]], a central island in Lake Serenith, with both sides accusing the other of aggression.
 This aggression has led to preposterous and excessive tariffs imposed on Avatolika goods.

 With tensions at a boiling point, many see conflict as inevitable.
 For the people of Avatolika, it is viewed not merely as a political struggle but as a fight for survival, a desperate defense of their rights and sovereignty against what they perceive as Vesae's oppressive tactics.